BiGraspFormer: End-to-End Bimanual Grasp Transformer: Method

 \textbf{Single Grasp Proposer.} Following the SGB scheme, the SGP generates diverse 6-DoF single-grasp candidates that satisfy force-closure constraints only.
 These candidates are subsequently paired and refined by the BPM and BGG modules into final bimanual grasps.
-To this end, a DETR-style set prediction formulation is employed, where grasp poses are predicted from learnable queries.
-Specifically, $K'$ grasp queries $\{q^{s}_{i}\}_{i=1}^{K'}$ are fed into a transformer decoder that attends to the encoded object features $\mathcal{F}'_{g}$.
-To enable query-based feature extraction, we employ cross-attention, where the grasp queries serve as $q$, while the encoded features $\mathcal{F}'_{g}$ serve as both keys $k$ and values $v$.
+To this end, a DETR-style set prediction formulation~\cite{carion2020end} is employed, where a fixed set of learned object queries are decoded in parallel into output predictions without the need for hand-crafted anchors or post-processing.
+Specifically, $K'$ grasp queries $\{q^s_i\}_{i=1}^{K'}$ are randomly initialized learnable embeddings optimized end-to-end during training, and fed into a transformer decoder that attends to the encoded object features $\mathcal{F}'_g$.
+To enable query-based feature extraction, we employ cross-attention, where the grasp queries serve as $q$, while the encoded features $\mathcal{F}'_g$ serve as both keys $k$ and values $v$.
 This enables each learnable query to specialize in different object regions and capture distinct grasp poses.
 The decoder consists of six transformer decoder blocks, followed by a prediction head composed of three MLP layers.
-This module outputs a set of single grasp candidates $\hat{\mathcal{G}} = \{\hat{\mathbf{g}}_{i}\}_{i=1}^{K'}$, which provide the input for the subsequent pairing stage.
+This module outputs a set of single grasp candidates $\hat{\mathcal{G}} = \{\hat{\mathbf{g}}_i\}_{i=1}^{K'}$, which provide the input for the subsequent pairing stage.